miracle.fyi

 Focus

-One goal at a time.
-Five places it's written down.
+One money goal.
+Five places it's written.
 Nowhere to hide it from yourself.

 Repetition

 Eighteen handwritten reps a day.
-The brain takes the hint eventually.
-A rest day keeps you human.
+The brain takes the hint and starts spotting money everywhere.

 Begin

-Free, and stays that way · Export your writing anytime · No notifications you didn't ask for
+Free, and stays that way · Export your data anytime · No notifications you didn't ask for

 FAQ